rconradharris/homefiles/README.rst

 The data repo is composed of directories called 'bundles'.
 Each bundle represents a set of files to be copied onto the target machine.

-Bundles come in two flavors, OS-specific and custom.
+Bundles come in two flavors, *OS-specific* and *custom*.
 OS-specific bundles will only be synced to machines that have a matching OS, for example Mac's will sync ``OS-Darwin`` bundles whereas Ubuntu will sync ``Linux``, ``Ubuntu``, and potentially ``Ubuntu-13.04`` bundles.